daemianmack/judge-thredd/README.md

 ## Logfile parsing

-`judge-thredd.chat-logs` contains some utility logic to parse an IRC logfile into a simple data structure useful as input to a solution under development.
-It should be possible to treat this namespace as a blackbox.
+- `judge-thredd.chat-logs` contains some utility logic to parse an IRC logfile into a simple data structure useful as input to a solution under development.
+Feel free to treat this namespace as a blackbox.

-`judge-thredd.-main` takes a filename and passes the corresponding file through that logic as a starting point, printing to the console a portion of the results for orientation...
+- `judge-thredd.-main` is, out of the box, purely cosmetic.
+Currently it takes a filename representing a file present under `resources/` and exercises the `chat-logs` logic against it as a starting point, printing to the console a portion of the results for orientation, like so...

 ```clojure
 judge-thredd.core> (-main "example-chat-2015-08-07.txt")